kantsche/ComfyUI-MixMod/README.md

 ComfyUI-MixMod provides a powerful way to combine multiple models during sampling.

 VRAM requirement: Fitting two or multiple models.
-I think around 12gb is minimum for two sdxl.
+Around 12gb is minimum for two sdxl.
+Around 16gb vram for sdxl+pixartsigma with a Q3 t5xxl encoder.

 ## Features